Painting a barn is a tough job, and, unsurprisingly, takes a lot of paint!

 Types of Barn Paint

-Acrylic barn paint gives you bolder colours but lacks the toughness of oil-based paint.
+Acrylic barn paint gives you bolder colours but lacks the toughness of oil-based barn paint.
 With such a large painting project, you want your paint to last as long as possible.

 However, if you just want to spruce up your barn, acrylic paint is a lot cheaper in large amounts, so if you’d rather choose savings over longevity, you can’t go wrong with acrylic.